rukadikar123/Property-Booking-App/Readme.md

 # 🏠 Property Booking App (MERN Stack)

-This is a **Full-Stack Property Booking Web Application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-It allows users to browse, book, and manage properties.
+A full-stack property booking web application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+Users can browse, book, and manage properties.
 Hosts can list new properties and manage bookings.

 ---

 ## 🚀 Features

-### ✅ User Features:
-- User signup/login/logout using JWT cookies
+- User authentication (Sign Up, Login, Logout)
 - Browse and view property listings
+- Search properties by location
 - Book properties for selected dates
-- View personal bookings
+- View your bookings

-### 🏘️ Host Features:
-- Become a host
+- Become a host and add new properties
+- Add and view Wishlist
-- Add new properties
+- Rate and review properties after your stay
-- View bookings for listed properties (optional feature extension)
+- View all reviews for a property

-### 💡 Additional:
 - Responsive UI with Tailwind CSS
 - State management using Redux Toolkit
 - Real-time status update of bookings via cron job